Database module 1: To report a case of COVID-19 to the EULAR COVID-19 Database CLICK HERE[*]

-If you are reporting a paediatric or adult case from France, Germany, Italy, Portugal or Sweden, please use the following links to the national registers supported by the respective National Societies.
+If you are reporting a case of a patient with a RMD that is known to have been infected by SARS-CoV-2 (including mild or asymptomatic infection) please use the “Database Module 1” above, except if the country of origin is either France, Germany, Italy, Portugal or Sweden.
+For these countries, please use the following links to the national registers supported by the respective National Societies.
 National data is regularly being transferred and merged with data from the EULAR-COVID-19 Database: